Submissions

 - The submission has not been previously published; nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- All authors have been added as Contributors within the SERJ OJS submission system.
+- All authors have been added as Contributors within the SERJ OJS submission system (you will do this in Step 3).

-- Where available, authors' ORCID ID have been included.
+- Where available, authors' ORCID ID have been included (you will be able to do this in Step 3).

 - Bibliographic information and citations adhere to APA7 styles and guidelines.